ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   1. 🥅 *General*: 🥅 To see the lyrics 📄 to music 🎵 highlighted ↔ as they are sung 🎤
   1. 🥅 *Technical*: 🥅 To automate AI transcription of music into karaoke files
   1. 🥅 *Specific*: 🥅 To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.
-  1. 🥅 *Detailed*: 🥅 To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.
+  1. 🥅 *Detailed*: 🥅 To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI’s transcription of audio files into karaoke/subtitle files.

 -----------------------------------------------------------------------------------------------------------------------------------------------